devopsdays/devopsdays-web/content/events/2018-austin/sponsor.md

 ### Happy Hour ($7000)

-Only 1 available!
-You sponsor the happy hour.
+~~Only 1 available!~~ **Pending!** You sponsor the happy hour.
 This price covers drink service for the attendees at the stadium venue - but if you want to do something more/different, we are happy to work with you on that.

-<a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VWDJU8D6SF3DC" class="btn btn-info">Pay Now to Sponsor the Happy Hour!</a>
+<a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VWDJU8D6SF3DC" class="btn btn-info" style="display:none;">Pay Now to Sponsor the Happy Hour!</a>

 ### Lanyard Sponsor ($5000)